layer5io/layer5/README.md

 <h2><a href="https://layer5.io/meshery">Meshery</a></h2>
 <a href="https://meshery.io"><img src=".github/assets/images/meshery/meshery-logo.svg"
 style="margin:10px;" width="125px"
-alt="Meshery - Service Mesh Management Plane" align="left" /></a>
+alt="Meshery - Cloud NativeManagement Plane" align="left" /></a>
-<a href="https://meshery.io">Meshery</a> is a multi-service mesh management plane offering lifecycle management of more types of service meshes than any other tool available today.
+<a href="https://meshery.io">Meshery</a> Meshery is the open source, cloud native management plane that enables the adoption, operation, and management of Kubernetes, any service mesh, and their workloads.
-Meshery facilitates adopting, configuring, operating and managing performance of different service meshes and incorporates the collection and display of metrics from applications running on top of any service mesh.
 <br /><br /><br />
 </p>
 <br />